Rach-8/TradeWot/readme.md

 The model trained on 1993 to 2015 data predicting using untested data.

-Currently I am working on integration my strategies with its predictions, then next step is the backtesting.
+NOW : Currently I am working on integration my strategies with its predictions, then next step is the backtesting.